ilikewickedwing/capstone-project-3900-w14a-stock-overflow/README.md

 ```

 ### 2.3	Documentation
 The backend server automatically generates the REST API documentation based on the JSdocs comments that you put in your code.
-You can access the documentation by going to the **/docs** subdomain on the server.
-So for example, you could find it in the **https://localhost:5050/docs**
+You can access the documentation by going to the root domain on the server.
+So for example, you could find it in the **https://localhost:5050/**

 ## 3 Database (MongoDB)